 The word Sous Vide (pronounced Su-Vid) comes from the French for ‘Under Vacuum’.
 The term ‘Sous Vide Cooking’ is used today, to describe a method of slow cooking that allows for the food to retain much of its original flavor and texture and has become very popular with leading Chefs and Restaurants.

 Sous Vide differs in many ways from conventional cooking methods, not least of which are the two main characteristics; all food is placed into sealed vacuum bags and all the cooking is done in a temperature controlled water bath.
 Neither of which would you have found in a Kitchen, until recently.

-Where Sous Vide comes into its own, is the addition of the vacuum sealing, which prevents the joint, in this case, from drying out and maintains all the nutrients and original flavour .
-Some final cooking, using conventional methods, is often required just to give the outside of the food some colour and to seal in the flavour .
+Where Sous Vide comes into its own, is the addition of the vacuum sealing, which prevents the joint, in this case, from drying out and maintains all the nutrients and original flavor .
+Some final cooking, using conventional methods, is often required just to give the outside of the food some color and to seal in the flavor .

 Precise Temperature Control is Vital

 Sous Vide as a method of cooking is so different from conventional methods that an amount of trial and error is required with each dish, ensuring that the final product achieves the correct taste and texture required by the Chef.
 This is done by adjusting the temperature of the water bath accordingly.
 Note, that the change in temperature for the cooking process might be only the odd degree or two.
 The same dish from two Chefs, cooked at a slightly different temperature, can result in the finished product being very different.
 As we know, Chefs like to be different!